- About School of Health Sciences

 “In ECLIPSE, we learn a lot about how to improve our leadership skills now to better prepare us for our future as healthcare professionals.
 It is an awesome program that has led me to great relationships with people of so many different backgrounds and opportunities that I would not have pursued if it wasn’t for ECLIPSE.
 I LOVE ECLIPSE!”

-- Sofia Mansour, Gold ECLIPSE member, Health Sciences (Pre-health Professional Studies) major
+Sofia Mansour, Health Sciences (Pre-health Professional Studies)

 “ECLIPSE has connected me with students that share my interests.
 We encourage each other on career-related requirements, but we also check on each other as friends.”